Apologies (The Bear): Plot

+Marcus continues his study of legerdemain.
 As the Faks, Neil (Matty Matheson) and Theodore (Ricky Staffieri), help Carmy (Jeremy Allen White) behind the restaurant, they try to get him to apologize to Claire (Molly Gordon), but Carmy is too distracted to focus on Claire at the moment.
 He and the rest of the staff are waiting for the Chicago Tribune review, as it could set either their success or downfall.
+Carmy is deeply anxious about the review as they struggle through service, particularly with the Wagyu beef and pasta dishes; Carmy and Richie remain visibly estranged; Marcus worries that strain is eating Carmy alive.

-Carmy and Sydney (Ayo Edebiri) continue having communication problems, as the latter is frustrated with his lack of self awareness.
+Carmy and Sydney (Ayo Edebiri) continue having communication problems; Syd is frustrated with his lack of self-awareness.
+Carmy invites Sydney to the Ever "funeral service" closing dinner, which is scheduled to take place the following day (Sunday, when the Bear is closed), and she accepts.
 Alone, Carmy tries to call Claire but cannot bring himself to do it, so he only mutters "I'm sorry" to himself.
 He is later visited by Cicero (Oliver Platt), who explains the state of their situation; due to the rising costs, if the review is negative, he will have to back down his investment in the restaurant.
 Sydney feels jealous when she reads newspapers about The Bear, with Carmy receiving sole credit for its status.
 When she delivers food to Pete (Chris Witaske) and Natalie (Abby Elliott), she discovers from Pete that Carmy is offering her less money and fewer benefits as a partner than she would get working for Adam.

 At a park, Richie (Ebon Moss-Bachrach) and Tiff (Gillian Jacobs) watch Eva (Annabelle Toomey) play.
 Tiff wants to know if Richie will attend her wedding, feeling that she does not have a lot of friends.
-Carmy invites Sydney to the Ever "funeral service" closing dinner, so the restaurant is closed for one day.
-During this, Marcus (Lionel Boyce) and Tina (Liza Colón-Zayas) help each other experiment with their own dishes.
-Fak and Theodore visit Claire at the hospital, stating that he loves her more than he does himself, but Claire is still unwilling to commit to Carmy if he does not say it himself.
-At his apartment, Carmy puts on a suit, preparing for the funeral.
+Marcus (Lionel Boyce), Tina (Liza Colón-Zayas), and Sweeps (Corey Hendrix) all come in on their day off to work on the restaurant; Sweeps is studying "grapes," and Marcus helps Tina brainstorm a dish.
+Fak and Theodore visit Claire at the hospital, as unappointed messengers.
+They tell Claire that Carmy loves her more than he does himself, but Claire says she has not heard that from Carmy himself.

+At his apartment, Carmy puts on a suit, preparing for the restaurant funeral.
+He finds a funeral card with a lamb on it and puts it on his dresser next to a scrunchie.

 Production

-Sleight of hand, or legerdemain: What makes the magic magical?

-Marcus continues his study of magic and illusion, which was inspired by finding a sketch of a sleight-of-hand playing card trick in one of Carmy's food journals in "Legacy."
-The episode opens with a montage of clips from old films including the fantastical A Trip to the Moon by Georges Méliès, the surrealist Un Chien Andalou by Salvador Dalí and Luis Buñuel, the impressionistic but also German expressionist trauma-of-the-creative-arts post-World War II "musical" The Red Shoes, the psychological suspense thriller Vertigo by Alfred Hitchcock, and the suburban science fiction film Close Encounters of the Third Kind by Steven Spielberg, overlaid with talks by magician Ricky Jay, and director Martin Scorsese.
-The topic of both narrations is magic tricks, sleight-of-hand, distraction, deception, and the nature of storytelling itself.
-The Ricky Jay voiceover comes from Deceptive Practices: The Mysteries and Mentors of Ricky Jay.